Mediation is a great process for maintaining limited involvement with attorneys, but they shouldn’t be shut out completely.

 Mediation-friendly lawyers view their role as one meant to support their client in mediation.
 They want to help their clients negotiate fair agreements based on what’s most important to that client, as opposed to encouraging a “scorched earth” policy that is focused on winning at all costs.
 Couples considering divorce should be educated – using a lawyer before you start mediation, at least for one meeting, is very helpful, You will get a better grasp of your rights and obligations, what the law says, and some of the common methods for solving problems.
 And if you find an attorney whom you feel comfortable with, you will quickly see the benefit of touching base and consulting with him/her throughout the mediation process.

-For more information about hiring a qualified, mediation-friendly consulting attorney, contact Vacca Law and Mediation.
+For more information about hiring a qualified, mediation-friendly consulting attorney, contact Vacca Family Law Group.

 New York, NY 10165